GigameshGarages/HydraNet/hedera-hts-zktokens/README.md

 * Create tokens
 * Mint and Burn
 * Associate and Dissociate tokens to/from accounts
+* Verification of Token Supply Range
+* Verification of Token Ownership
 * Manage KYC and Freeze for token/account relationships
 * Transfer from treasury (owner) to users
 * Transfer between users